 - Can be used as either the sole treatment or in conjunction with external beam radiation

-- Can deliver the treatment in just a few minutes, as opposed to the 24 or 48 hours of Low-Dose Rate Brachytherapy
+- Can deliver the treatment in just a few minutes, as opposed to the 24 to 120 hours of Low-Dose Rate Brachytherapy

 - Can be applied internally, in which radiation is remotely inserted by a computerized robotic system into previously implanted catheters delivering highly focused radiation directly into the tumor and targeted regional tissues.